Sustainability is a question of commitment for us.

 In terms of the use of energy and energy consumption this means:

-- Optimisation of the billet heating system
+- Optimization of the billet heating system

-- Reducing electricity consumption by improving the efficiency of the
+- Reducing electricity consumption by improving the efficiency of the ventilator drive systems

 - Replacing existing lighting with LED lights